 \subsubsection{Acknowledgments}

-The authors wish to thank Enrico Arbarello for useful comments and suggestions, Camilla Felisetti and Luca Migliorini for all the support and the second author's administration for their tireless imagination in finding new bureaucratic obstacles.
-Many of these results appeared as well in the PhD thesis of the first author, \cite{thesis}.
-We would therefore like to thank Miles Reid, Christian B\"ohning and Alessio Corti for discussions, insights and suggestions.
-EF is supported by MIUR-project FIRB 2012 "Moduli spaces and their applications".
-Both authors are member of the INDAM-GNSAGA.\\ While completing this paper we learned that An Huang, Bong Lian, Shing-Tung Yau and Chenglong Yu obtained similar results in an independent way, \cite{yau}.
-We believe that the two papers together complete each other, and we invite the interested reader to check both of them.
+The authors wish to thank Enrico Arbarello for useful comments and suggestions, Camilla Felisetti and Luca Migliorini for their support.
+Many of these results appeared as well in the PhD thesis of the first author (\cite{thesis}).
+We would also like to thank Miles Reid, Christian B\"ohning and Alessio Corti for discussions, insights and suggestions.
+EF was supported by MIUR-project FIRB 2012 ``Moduli spaces and their applications.''
+GM was supported by ``Progetto di ricerca INdAM per giovani ricercatori: Pursuit of IHS.''
+Both authors are member of the INDAM-GNSAGA.\\ While completing this paper, we learned that An Huang, Bong Lian, Shing-Tung Yau, and Chenglong Yu obtained similar results in an independent way; see \cite{yau} and the subsequent \cite{yau2}.
+We believe that the two papers together complete each other and we invite the interested reader to check both of them.
 We thank in particular Shing-Tung Yau for his nice comments on our work.